Lightning glowed far away in the cloudy sky.

 “How many charges?” she said, holding the weapon securely as though she had held one all her life.

 “That is enough,” she said.
-I tied the bundle with half of the weapons to her back, and took the rest in my arms as she ran toward the men’s encampment.
+I tied the bundle with half of the weapons to her back, and I took the rest in my arms as she ran toward the men’s encampment.
 I was halfway back to the women’s camp when I was met by the tall woman, who took shooters from my arms and passed them to several more Ancients she had led away from the fray.
 I demonstrated the correct way to use the shooter as quickly as I could, and then the others scattered, running back to the battle fully armed.
-Another, very short woman soon found me, and she tossed the weapons to a few struggling fighters until there was only a weapon left for me and her.
+Another, very short woman soon found me, and she tossed the weapons to a few struggling fighters until there was only a weapon left for her and me.

-The guards seemed to catch on- they turned away from the Ancients who still fought melee and, as though by unspoken command, rushed east where me and the group of newly-armed fighters stood ready.
+The guards seemed to catch on- they turned away from the Ancients who still fought melee and, as though by unspoken command, rushed east where I and the group of newly-armed fighters stood ready.